 HPC enabled local probabilistic tsunami hazard assessment workflow

 Tsunamis pose a hazard to coastal communities and infrastructure in many parts of the world.
 They are relatively infrequent but can result in devastating human losses and enormous economic consequences.
-Most tsunamis are generated by large offshore earthquakes and the whole propagation process of a tsunami wave can be simulated, starting from the deformation of the sea floor to inundation on a coastline of interest using high-resolution numerical models.
+Most tsunamis are generated by large offshore earthquakes.
+The whole propagation process of a tsunami wave can be simulated, starting from the deformation of the sea floor to inundation on a coastline of interest, using high-resolution numerical models.

 Figure 1: The probability of exceeding a flow depth of (A) 1 meter, (B) 3 meters, and (C) 5 meters in a time-interval of 50 years at the town of Catania on Sicily.
 The topobathymetric grid has a resolution of 10 meters.

 PTHA requires many earthquake scenarios – potentially many hundreds of thousands – to account for all the possible sources contributing to the hazard at the location of interest.
 The concept is not new, but, until very recently, it could only exploit regional models and provide statistical estimates for the expected impact along a stretch of coastline.